-These thumbprint cookies have a delicate shortbread texture and are filled with dark chocolate and sea salt.
+These almond thumbprint cookies have a delicate shortbread texture and are filled with dark chocolate and sea salt.
 Tasty treats that are ready in 40 minutes!

 Looking for more festive baking ideas?
 Take a look at our Christmas Dessert Recipe Collection.

 I have tried to fight the Christmas cookie obsession that has swept through Pinterest but in vain.
 It’s not going away.